blockheron/sparrow-flight-demo/README.md

-# sparrow-flight-demo
+# "Sparrow Flight" Demo Website
-A website for the project "Sparrow Flight" to demonstrate its features and functionalities.
-Its content is mostly stripped for copyright, but it otherwise contains the same features as the Firebase-hosted website currently does.
+A stripped-down website for the project "Sparrow Flight" to demonstrate its features and functionalities.
+It is functionally the same as the current Firebase-hosted website.